 Members of this committee are responsible for the management and operations of the Show's feed store.
 They sell animal feed and other supplies to livestock and horse show exhibitors and rodeo contestants, providing quality service and delivery.

-The primary purpose of the Gatekeepers Committee is to ensure proper entrance of patrons who are coming to the Show.
+The primary purpose of the Gatekeepers Committee is to ensure proper entrance of patrons who are visiting the Show.
 Other responsibilities include a combination of hospitality and verifying access through the entry gates.

 This committee increases awareness of the Show through special functions held throughout the year and targeted toward the Hispanic community.
 Members' efforts help create awareness of scholarship availability and help provide funds for college scholarships as well.
 This committee also assists Show management in researching potential Hispanic entertainers to perform at the Rodeo while celebrating Go Tejano Day annually on the grounds during the Show.